uw-thalesians/perceptia-servers/README.md

 ## [Setup](#setup)

 ## [Structure](#structure)
+The Perceptia application's back-end is developed using a microservices architecture.
+This is reflected in the organization of this repository, with each subdirectory roughly cooresponding to one service of the application.
+There are additional subdirectories to maintain supporting code.
+Each subdirectory should have a README.md file which provides additional information about the files in that directory and how to use them.

 ## [Azure Boards Integration](#azure-boards-integration)
 To have commits and PRs for this repository appear as a link in an ADO work-item you have to use a specific syntax in your commit and PR messages.
 Read more about this proccess [here.](https://docs.microsoft.com/en-us/azure/devops/boards/github/link-to-from-github?view=vsts)